milewdev/devenv-rubygem/README.md

 - ./_lint will run various checks against the source code, typically looking for things that cropped up in the TODO list, such as a change in naming convention; in this case, the checks will ensure that the old names are not used anywhere.
 Warning: the checks are not sophisticated and may report things that are in fact not erroneous.

-- ./_build will create the gem file roughgem-1.0.1.gem
+- ./_build will create the gem file roughgem-x.y.z.gem

 - ./_install will install the gem locally.